What Is Prezista?

 Prezista belongs to a class of medications known as protease inhibitors.
 This medication works by blocking protease enzymes that are present in HIV.
 Without the protease enzymes, HIV is unable to duplicate itself as easily.
 However, Prezista does not cure HIV or AIDS.

-For maximum effectiveness, Prezista should be taken with food.
+Prezista must be taken with food.

 This information is a summary.
 Before starting this medication, discuss questions with your healthcare provider and make sure you understand dosage instructions.